 Slovenia is an excellent cycling destination and the reasons for that are manifold.
-It might be one of Europe’s smallest countries, but Slovenia boasts a very diverse landscape, packed with towering mountains, endless forests and rolling hills, stunning valleys, picturesque villages and modern towns that merge into multiple regions, adorning Slovenia with very favourable cycling conditions.
+It might be one of Europe’s smallest countries, but Slovenia boasts a very diverse landscape, packed with towering mountains, endless forests and rolling hills, stunning valleys, picturesque villages, and modern towns that merge into multiple regions, adorning Slovenia with very favorable cycling conditions.

 This unique geographical predisposition coupled with quality roads (some even purposefully built exclusively for cycling), light traffic and a large network of off-road mountain bike trails translates into an amazing cycling destination.

 It, therefore, comes as no surprise that Slovenia has a strong cycling tradition.
 Slovenes are avid cyclists who engage in this sport collectively (families, tours), as solo riders enjoying the sport as a pastime or a sustainable means of getting around, and professionally as top athletes (Primož Rogljič, Tadej Pogačar) competing for the most prestigious titles in the game.

 But in this post, we’re going to focus on the type of cycling in Slovenia that’s truly gaining international acclaim, and that’s mountain biking.

 MTB Slovenia: When riding becomes pure joy on two wheels

 Slovenia is criss-crosses with countless MTB trails that run through our country’s most spectacular regions and are accompanied by surreal vistas.
 Cart tracks, steep routes leading to upland plateaus, speedy narrow forest runs with challenging twists and turns, or easy flat trails through the countryside – there’s something here for every type of mountain biker.

 But why choose Slovenia over a more famous MTB country?